Philip Revell: Project Coordinator

 Mark has worked in the environmental field for over a decade, most recently in energy advice.
 He is keen cyclist and a committed carbon reducing environmentalist.

-Morag Haddow: Sustainable Transport Support
+Morag Haddow: Public Transport and car sharing

 Janet McDougall-Welch: Food Project Support

 Alongside her part-time job as a Biology teacher at Dunbar Grammar School, Janet works one day a week on food projects for Sustaining Dunbar.
 She sources local food, promotes food growing and has plans for a community chicken coop, and planting more apple trees and other edible plants on under-used land around the town.
 She also leads the ‘Local Food Adventures’ series of outings.

 Andrew Turner: Worm Compost Support

 Andrew is a furniture maker by trade, and an enthusiastic woodsman.
 He is employed by Sustaining Dunbar to promote composting and to build worm boxes out of local larch.
 School children are fascinated by his talks on the lifecycle of worms and how they can turn food waste into black gold.